 As your company grows, so do its financial management needs.
-You have more suppliers to pay, more employees to manage, more supplies to order and more travel requirements.
-Where you might have initially charged these expenses to your personal card, a growing business means more complex finances, and it might be time for a business credit card.
+You have more vendors to pay, more employees to manage, more supplies to order, and more travel requirements.
+You might find that the small business credit card you started out with no longer fits the bill.
+If that’s the case, it might be time for a corporate credit card.

 Below, we walk you through the pros and cons of getting a corporate credit card for your business.

 The key difference between a corporate credit card and a small business credit card is that most corporate credit cards hold the company, not a designated person, liable for any non-payment issues.

 Typically, corporate credit cards are issued to businesses with annual revenues upwards of several million dollars.
 Business credit cards, on the other hand, are applicable to businesses of all sizes—from sole proprietors to mom-and-pop shops to LLCs with millions of dollars in annual billings.